-Also, eye doctors often are the first health care professionals to detect chronic systemic diseases such as high blood pressure and diabetes.
+Also, optometrists often are the first health care professionals to detect chronic systemic diseases such as high blood pressure and diabetes.
 Who Should Get Their Eyes Examined?

 Eye examinations are an important part of health maintenance for everyone.
 Adults should have their eyes tested to keep their prescriptions current and to check for early signs of eye disease.